Chow groups of ind-schemes and extensions of Saito's filtration: Introduction

 In Section 3, we take two approaches to defining the Chow groups of an ind-scheme $\mathcal X$.
 First, we define the Chow groups $\{CH^p(\mathcal F)\}_{p\in \mathbb Z}$ for any presheaf $\mathcal F\in Presh(Sm/K)$ as well as the Chow groups $\{\mathcal{CH}^p(\mathcal G)\}_{p\in \mathbb Z}$ for any presheaf with transfers $\mathcal G\in Presh(Cor_K)$ by modifying the definition in \cite{AB6} (see Definition \ref{D31} and Definition \ref{D32} respectively).
 In particular, for the presheaf $h_X$ on $Sm/K$ represented by some $X\in Sm/K$, we show that the Chow groups $\{CH^p(h_X)\}_{p\in \mathbb Z}$ are naturally isomorphic to the usual Chow groups of $X$.
 Given $X\in Sm/K$, we can also consider the Chow groups of the presheaf with transfers $C_X$ defined by setting $C_X(Y):=Cor(Y,X)$ for any $Y\in Cor_K$.
 Then, the first main result of Section 3 is that for any $X\in Sm/K$, we have isomorphisms: Thereafter, we consider the case of an ind-scheme $\mathcal X$ over $K$.
 If we treat $\mathcal X$ as a presheaf of sets on $Sm/K$, we have the corresponding Chow groups $\{CH^p(\mathcal X)\}_{p\in \mathbb Z}$ of $\mathcal X$.
 We also consider the Chow groups of the presheaf with transfers $Cor(\mathcal X)$ associated to $\mathcal X$.
 Then, the main result of Section 3 is that for any $\mathcal X\in Ind-(Sm/K)$, we have isomorphisms:

 In the final section, i.e., in Section 4, we assume that $K=\mathbb C$.
 For any smooth projective scheme $Y$ over $\mathbb C$, Saito \cite{Saito} has defined a descending filtration on its Chow groups, which is a candidate for the conjectural Bloch-Beilinson filtration (see, for instance, Levine \cite[$\S$ 7]{Levine2}).
 Then, we extend Saito's filtration on the Chow groups of a smooth projective scheme over $\mathbb C$ to the Chow groups of any presheaf $\mathcal F$ on $Sm/\mathbb C$ (see Definition \ref{D62}).
+We mention here that if we work with presheaves on the category $SmProj/\mathbb C$ of smooth and projective schemes, instead of $Sm/\mathbb C$, we have introduced a similar notion for an extended Saito filtration on Chow groups in \cite[D\'{e}finition 3.2]{AB7}.
+In fact, when working with presheaves on $SmProj/\mathbb C$, we can also obtain an extended Saito filtration on higher Chow groups (see \cite{AB7}).
+For our earlier work on higher bivariant Chow groups, we refer the reader to \cite{AB0}.

 In particular, we know from Section 3 that for any $X\in Sm/\mathbb C$, the Chow groups $\{CH^p(h_X)\}_{p\in \mathbb Z}$ of the presheaf $h_X$ on $Sm/\mathbb C$ represented by $X$ are isomorphic to the usual Chow groups of $X$.
 It follows that when $X$ is any smooth and separated (but not necessarily projective) scheme over $\mathbb C$, we have an extension of Saito's filtration to the Chow groups of $X$: